-Individual Income Tax: The District's individual income tax burden is lower than the metropolitan average at all levels except at the \$50,000 and \$150,000 income levels.
-The District's income tax burden ranges from less than 0 percent (negative \$813, or a refund), at the \$25,000 income level to 4.83 percent (\$7,247) at the \$150,000 income level, (see Table 5, page 17).
-Montgomery County and Prince George's County rank highest for all of the income levels except at \$25,000/year.
-At that lowest income level, the two Maryland counties have an Earned Income Tax Credit, as does D.C.
-At the four higher income levels, the hypothetical families in these Maryland jurisdictions have a higher income tax burden than D.C. and Northern Virginia because these two counties levy their own local income tax, in addition to the income tax levied by the state of Maryland.
+Individual Income Tax: The District's individual income tax burden is lower than the metropolitan average at all levels except at the \$150,000 income level.
+The District's income tax burden ranges from less than 0 percent (negative \$912, or a refund), at the \$25,000 income level to 5.05 percent (\$7,581) at the \$150,000 income level, (see Table 6, page 19).
+Montgomery County and Prince George's County rank highest for all the income levels except at \$25,000/year.
+At that lowest income level, the two Maryland counties have an Earned Income Tax Credit, as does D.C., so all three jurisdictions would offer a refund.
+At the four higher income levels, the tax burdens in the Maryland jurisdictions are higher than in D.C. and Northern Virginia primarily because these two counties levy their own local income tax, in addition to the income tax levied by the state of Maryland.
+Without taking the local income taxes into account, the families in D.C. would have a higher income tax burden than the families in the Maryland counties at the highest four income levels.
+This fact highlights a reason for analyzing tax burdens in a more comprehensive manner.

 Property Tax: The real property tax burden for District of Columbia homeowners falls below the area-wide averages for homeowners at all income levels, a result of its lower property tax rate and homestead deduction.
-For D.C. homeowners (those families earning \$50,000 or more) the tax burden ranges from 1.47 percent (\$736) of income at the \$50,000 income level to 2.29 percent (\$3,428) at the \$150,000 income level.
-In the District, the 2016 effective rate of \$0.85/\$100 of assessed value is applied to the assessed market value of a home, minus a \$71,700 homestead deduction for eligible homeowners.
-For homeowners at all income levels, Falls
+For D.C. homeowners (those families earning \$50,000 or more) the tax burden ranges from 1.51 percent (\$753) of income at the \$50,000 income level to 2.33 percent (\$3,491) at the \$150,000 income level.
+In the District, the 2017 effective rate of

-Church, Virginia, has the highest property tax burden.
-In this study, the families earning \$25,000/year are assumed to rent instead of own, and based on the way that the property tax equivalent of rent is calculated for the study, the property tax burden at this income level is assumed to be the same for all of the metro jurisdictions.
+\$0.85/\$100 of assessed value is applied to the assessed market value of a home, minus a \$72,450 homestead deduction for eligible homeowners.
+For homeowners at all income levels, Falls Church, Virginia, has the highest property tax burden.
+In this study, the families earning \$25,000/year are assumed to rent instead of own and based on the way that the property tax equivalent of rent is calculated for the study, the property tax burden at this income level is assumed to be the same for all the metro jurisdictions.
 The high property tax equivalent of rent reflects the high cost of rental housing in the metro region.

-Sales and Use Tax: The District's sales tax burden is higher than the metropolitan area average at the top four income levels, and below the average at the lowest income level.
+Sales and Use Tax: The District's sales tax burden is higher than the metropolitan area average at all income levels.
 The general sales tax rate in the District of Columbia is 5.75 percent (lower than Maryland and Northern Virginia's 6 percent general rates).
-However, because of a multiple rate system in D.C. in which the District's sales tax rates on restaurant meals, alcohol, hotels, car rentals, and commercial parking services are higher than the general rate, the total tax burden calculated for this study is more than 5.75 percent of total taxable sales.
-In reality it is likely, however, that in D.C., as in the other jurisdictions, many of these higher taxed purchases are made by non-residents.
+However, because of a multiple rate system in D.C. in which the District's sales tax rates on items such as food consumed away from home are higher than the general rate, the total tax burden calculated for this study is more than 5.75 percent of total taxable sales.